mitre/saf_action/README.md

 ## Secrets

-This action does not use any GitHub secrets at this time.
+This action does not use any GitHub secrets.

 ## Example